Things to see and do right now

 - You can take your dog anywhere on a lead around the park and lakeside

-- There are dog waiting hooks outside our restaurant, shop and house as they can't go inside
+- There are tether hooks outside our restaurant, shop and house as they can't go inside

-- There are seven waste bins around the park.
+- There are nine waste bins around the park.
 Check our downloadable map for the locations

 - Please don't leave your dog in your car.
 Let him enjoy Croome with you